krushiraj/spring-boot-demo/lab/springboot-login-register/instructions.md

 # Spring Boot Login and Registration System with Thymeleaf

-This project demonstrates a simple login and registration system using Spring Boot, Spring Security, MongoDB, and Thymeleaf.
+This project demonstrates a server-side rendered authentication system using Spring Boot, Spring Security, Thymeleaf, and MongoDB.

 ## Prerequisites

-1. Java 1.8 installed
+1. Java 1.8 or higher
 2. MongoDB installed and running on default port (27017)
 3. Maven installed
+4. Modern web browser

 ## Project Structure